Texting and driving statistics 2022

 Parents have the combined role of both educator and enforcer at home, so it’s critical that parents take an active role in their family’s safety.
-Be sure to properly educate your children on the dangers of texting behind the wheel.
-It’s even good to give your friends or more experienced drivers a refresher on the potential consequences they face.
-Bring it up in conversation to spread awareness of the risks associated with this activity.
+Be sure to properly educate your children on the dangers of texting behind the wheel, including sharing texting and driving facts and statistics.
+You can also bring it up in conversation with friends to spread awareness of the risks associated with this activity.

 Apps to prevent texting and driving

-Some apps are designed specifically to help drivers on the road and potentially alleviate texting and driving habits.
+Some apps are designed specifically to help drivers on the road and potentially reduce texting and driving habits.